Pinion Documentation

 Overview

 The Upload Service accepts files and CAR archives, writes them directly into the shared IPFS blockstore, and creates a pin request for asynchronous processing by the worker cluster.
-Content is immediately available via the Gateway upon upload — before the pin is confirmed.
+Content is immediately available via the Gateway upon upload, even before the pin is confirmed.

 Two upload formats are supported:

-• CAR archive — a pre-built IPFS DAG in Content Addressable aRchive format.
-Supports multiple roots; each root becomes a separate pin.
+• CAR archive: a pre-built IPFS DAG in Content Addressable aRchive format.
+Supports multiple roots; when there is more than one, they are wrapped into a single directory pin the same way multiple files are.

 Base URL